Klump3n/platt-backend/README.md

 ## Terminology ##

-This should serve as a little glossary about terms I use in the following.

 * **Dataset**.
 A dataset is the collection of all files in a simulation.
 This involves the mesh files (the geometry, surfaces, etc.) as well as the fields